wp-plugins/symbiostock/readme.txt

 * Major tweaks: Processor severely overhauled to use less memory
 * WooCommerce enhancement: Now when deleting a license, it will remove associated product variations
 * Many bug fixes relating to WooCommerce integration
+* Fixed double WooCommerce menu icons showing on some foreign dashboards

 = 1.1 =
 Release Date: May 13, 2015